s4m520/Face-and-Object-Detection/README.md

 # Face-and-Object-Detection
-> A lightweight hybrid vision system combining OpenCV and YOLO11 for real-time face and object detection.
+> A lightweight hybrid system combining OpenCV and YOLO11 for real-time face and object detection.

 <br>